seb86/woocommerce-subscribe-all-the-things-signup-trial-add-on/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Adds sign up and trial options for the subscription options to existing WooCommerce products using the WooCommerce Subscribe to All the Things extension.
+Adds the sign up and trial fields for the subscription options to existing WooCommerce products using the WooCommerce Subscribe to All the Things extension.

 == Description ==